While out with our boys at the local shopping centre the other day, my hubby made this observation:

 So I wondered, is dad gut a thing?
 And if so, why does it happen?
 So, I did a little research and here what I discovered.

 It probably doesn’t come as a surprise to learn on average a dad-to-be will pack on an extra couple of kilos (at least) before his baby even arrives.
 Then after the birth, it can go even further south for him, compared to guys of a similar age without kids who actually lose weight, according to a study.
 What is surprising is why this happens in the first place.

 If your partner started to look a little pregnant alongside you while you were both waiting to meet your little one, he may have been experiencing couvade syndrome, otherwise known as a sympathetic pregnancy.

-It is now believed over 30 per cent of dads-to-be experience this strange phenomenon, whereby they experience some of the same pregnancy symptoms as their partner.
+It is now believed over 30 percent of dads-to-be experience this strange phenomenon, where they experience some of the same pregnancy symptoms as their partner.
 These might include food cravings, morning sickness, fatigue and also weight gain.

 Blame it on new dad hormones

 In the lead up to becoming dads, and about six months after the birth of their baby, something very cool happens to the brains of dads.
 Not only do their testosterone levels drop by about 20 to 30 percent, making them more mellow, they also experience a rise in oxytocin.
 Oxytocin is the hormone responsible for turning your hairy fella into a ball of mush around his baby.
 It is the bonding hormone and also the reason he has become so fiercely protective of his little love.